 Past assessments have estimated $F{40\%}$ and $F{35\%}$ at high levels for Alaska plaice (0.77 and 1.08, respectively).
 This is in part a result of the estimate of the fishery selectivity curve which indicated that Alaska plaice were 50% selected at an age of 10.9 years.
 However, these fishing mortality reference point estimates are quite high compared to other Bering Sea flatfish species and are computed from data collected in fisheries where Alaska plaice were not the fisheries target (85-87% of Alaska plaice are caught in the yellowfin sole fishery).
 For this assessment, fitting these fishery observations was de-emphasized by lowering the input sample sizes from 200 to 50.
-This had the effect of producing estimates of $F{40\%}$ and $F{35\%}$ at 0.61 and 0.83, respectively, and lowered the estimate of fishery selectivity to 10.4 years (Figure 9.2).
+This had the effect of producing estimates of $F{40\%}$ and $F{35\%}$ at 0.59 and 0.81, respectively, and lowered the estimate of fishery selectivity to 10.4 years (Figure 9.2).
 The fits to the trawl survey age and length compositions are shown in Figures 9.13 and 9.14 and the fit to the fishery age and length compositions are shown in Figures 9.15 and 9.16.

 The changes in stock biomass are primarily a function of recruitment variability, as fishing pressure has been relatively light.
-The fully selected fishing mortality estimates show a maximum value of 0.09 in 1988, and have averaged 0.03 from 1975-2006 (Figure 9.17); the 2006 estimate is 0.04.
-Estimated age-3 recruitment indicates high levels from the 1971-1980 year classes, averaging 1.9×10^9 (Figure 9.18, Table 9.10).
-From the 1981-1997 year classes, estimated recruitment has declined, averaging 1.1×10^9 .
-Recruitment is estimated to be improving since 1997 with above average strength recruitment from the 1998 and 1999 year classes.
-The 2002 year class may be very strong but have only been observed as three year olds in the 2005 survey age sample.
+The fully selected fishing mortality estimates show a maximum value of 0.09 in 1988, and have averaged 0.03 from 1975-2007 (Figure 9.17).
+Estimated age-3 recruitment indicates high levels from the 1971-1980 year classes, averaging 1.9 x $10^9$ (Figure 9.18, Table 9.10).
+From the 1981-1997 year classes, estimated recruitment has declined, averaging 1.1 x $10^9$ .
+Recruitment is estimated to be improving since 1997 with above average strength recruitment from the 1998 and 2000 year classes.
+The 2002 year class may also be above average but have only been observed as three year olds in the 2005 and 2006 survey age samples.
+Although no age information is presently available from 2007, the survey length composition indicates the presence of small fish ranging from 10-20 cm which the model estimates as a large incoming year class from 2003.
+This should be viewed with caution as it is a single observation of small fish which are only partially selected by the trawl (the model estimate has a large variance in Fig 9.18).